immerfroehlich/audio-juicer/README.md

 TODO / Backlog
 ------------------------
-- [ ] Bug: Progress bar doesn't disappear after work is finished.
+- [x] Bug: Progress bar doesn't disappear after work is finished.
 No finish dialog.
-- [ ] Add support for Multi-CD releases.
+- [x] Add support for Multi-CD releases.
 Ask the user to select the right CD.
-(Is automation possible?)
+	- [ ] Automate the selection of the right CD in multi CD releases (if possible).
-- [ ] The pregap track dialog is not asking any question, but the answers are yes and no. Add the question.
+- [x] The pregap track dialog is not asking any question, but the answers are yes and no. Add the question.
 After clicking yes the process doesn't stop - Fix it.
 - [ ] ???
 Use different naming schemes for different kinds of releases - album (e.g. single artist release), compilation (e.g. Bravo Hits), interpreted music (e.g. classical music), audio books
     - [ ] Select the kind of release before ripping.
 - [ ] Track numbers will currently not be displayed correctly in the main view table - Fix it.